 A cooperative education experience to provide training for the Art History major in a professional environment.
-A maximum of 6 hours of cooperative education may be applied toward the Bachelor of Fine Arts degree.
-Prerequisite(s): Passage of Sophomore Portfolio Review or special permission of the Chair of Art and Design.
-Notes: Offered in fall, spring and summer.
+A maximum of 6 hours of cooperative education may be applied toward the Bachelor of Arts degree.

+Prerequisite(s): Permission of the Chair of Fine Arts.
+Notes: Offered in fall and spring.